OUR MORAL IMPERATIVES

 ― Emma Lazarus

-To relieve misery -- wherever, whenever
+To relieve misery

-And after all -- How did most of us arrive in the US?
+And after all -- How did most of us arrive in the U.S.?

 Once upon a time, many years ago, someone reached out to help one of your ancestors arrive here.
-That person who helped may also had been themselves a refugee, an immigrant, or a stranger.
+That person who helped may also have been a refugee, an immigrant, or a stranger.
 Perhaps they remembered what it was like to leave their home for a new land and to need help, so they stretched out their hands in welcome, helping your ancestors arrive and settle and thrive here.

 our new reality - Global forced displacement